turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Change Methods

-These change methods are the one that mutate the blockchain state.
-The code itself is self-explanatory and pretty similar with `ERC721` standard.
-One thing to note is the `grant_access` function which allows other account including smart contract to have access to your account (usually used to transfer token on your behalf).
+These change methods are the ones that mutate the blockchain state.
+The code itself is self-explanatory and pretty similar to the `ERC721` standard.
+One thing to note is the `grant_access` function which allows other accounts including smart contracts to have access to your account (usually used to transfer tokens on your behalf).

 ```typescript
 /******************/